...

 The threat of USB dropping involves installing malware via undetected USB sticks.

 There is a keychain with a USB stick in the cafeteria.
 Who does the keychain belong to, who leaves it here unattended?
 Looking at what it says is then a natural reaction.
 A human reaction that can carry great risks.
 Attackers can use social engineering techniques to arouse a victim’s curiosity or greed and encourage him to insert the USB Stick into the computer by an unsuspecting person.
-People often do not consider the dangers of an (infected) USB Stick.
+People often do not consider the dangers of an (infected) USB Stick

 Security Awareness Presentations

-USB drop: A new and dangerous cyber threat
+USB dropping: a dangerous cyber threat

 USB dropping is a cyber threat that is still current.
-Once the USB flash drive is inserted into the victim’s computer, malicious files can be automatically downloaded onto the device in certain circumstances, without any interaction from the victim.
+Once the USB flash drive is inserted into the victim’s computer, malicious files can, in certain circumstances, be automatically downloaded onto the device without any interaction from the victim.

 What is the purpose of our USB drop action?